-Why Should I Invest in Growing My Own Workforce?
+Should I Invest in Growing My Own Workforce?

+The short answer is YES.
 In order to reap the benefits of skilled employees, businesses must invest in talented professionals that have the basic skills required but need real-world experience to enhance their capabilities.
 One of the main reasons that employees leave their jobs is they don’t see any opportunities for promotion or growth.
 These departures create job vacancies resulting in risks with new hires that can be costly.
 In fact, the U.S. Department of Labor estimates the cost of a “bad hire” to be around 30% of the employee’s first year earnings.
 Many times, companies would rather gamble the cost of a new hire instead of investing in the cost of quality training, yet one is a quick fix while the other is a long-term solution.
 Businesses are familiar with the downside of constantly hiring but again, less than half are willing to take steps towards retaining solid talent.
 When employers know what to expect from their existing staff, they can shift their resources to focus on internal development, eliminating the risk – and cost – that comes along with constant recruiting efforts.

 The foundation of any business or organization is only as good as the skills used to deliver the goods or services offered by them.
 Having considerable skills gaps will eventually begin to show, causing lapses in employee productivity and company reputation.
 Companies need to prioritize the importance of skills training.
 Investing resources in developing talent rather than fighting over the limits of the talent pool will drastically improve retention rates and save the company money on the unavoidable costs and resources associated with new hires.
 Employees see the value of a company that invests in them because they know that in doing so, the company is committed to creating a future for them.